dvirgiln/dvirgiln.github.io/_posts/2019-02-07-exposing-kafka-throw-different-aws-vpcs.md

 ```

 With this code we can dynamically create the number of target groups that are required for the NLB.
-Don't go so much in detail in the previous code, but just realize that there is a loop that iterates over the number of brokers.
+You do not need to go into too much detail regarding the previous code, but just realize that there is a loop that iterates over the number of brokers.
 This allows to create multiple TargetGroup-Listener pairs per Kafka Broker per client, as it was showed above.

 ### VPC Endpoint Service